 - Rainbow nonpareils , for sprinkling tops (or more jimmies)

-Preheat oven to 350 degrees.
-Sift all-purpose flour and cake flour into a mixing bowl.
+- For the cupcakes: Preheat oven to 350 degrees F. Sift all-purpose flour and cake flour into a mixing bowl.
 Add baking powder and salt and whisk dry mixture, 20 seconds, set aside.

-*If you don't want a lot of frosting like that pictured, you could be okay with half the recipe.
+- *If you don't want a lot of frosting like what's pictured, you could be okay with half the recipe.
 It's so good though, I think you'll want the full recipe.